mouse-reeve/recipes/markdown/irish_soda_bread.md

 This is a rich, moist bread that is good fresh and toasts well the next day.

 - 2 cups all-purpose flour
-- 1 1/2 cups whole-wheat flour
+- 1 1/2 cups wheat flour
 - 1/2 cup toasted wheat germ
 - 3 tbsp sugar
 - 1 1/2 tsp salt